sroycode/identt/README.CONFIG.md

 - baseurl : base URL to append to callback to this instance, this may be load-balanced/proxied and ssl offloading might happen external
 - hostname : server host name
 - shared_secret : key to access _identt/ functions
-- lookup_requires_key : if set to >0 lookup function needs accesskey
+- lookup_requires_key : if set to greater than 0 lookup function needs accesskey
-- invite_requires_key : if set to >0 invite function needs accesskey
+- invite_requires_key : if set to greater than 0 invite function needs accesskey
-- dont_send_sms : if >0 sms is not sent
+- dont_send_sms : if greater than 0 sms is not sent
+- bulk_parallel_lookups : if greater than 0 then parallel lookups are done in chunks
+- lookup_uses_local : if greater than zero localassoc cache is used for lookups

 ## Section work